sarumjanuch/mediasoup-transcriber/README.md

 Transcriber Server using Mediasoup SFU for WebRTC Communication
 ---

-Simple Proof of Concept for creating a server accepting [WebRTC](https://webrtc.org) connections through a [mediasoup SFU](https://mediasoup.org/) and transcribe the audio using [Google Speech API](https://cloud.google.com/speech-to-text/docs).
+Simple Proof of Concept for creating a server accepting [WebRTC](https://webrtc.org) connections using a [mediasoup SFU](https://mediasoup.org/) and transcribe the audio using [Google Speech API](https://cloud.google.com/speech-to-text/docs).

 ## Prerequisites